Stock market today: Wall Street edges lower as its momentum slows some more

 NEW YORK (AP) — U.S. stocks are edging lower Thursday as the market's big burst following Donald Trump's election continues to cool.

-Cisco Systems' drop of 2.3% weighed on the market, even though the tech giant reported stronger profit for the latest quarter than analysts expected.
+Cisco Systems' 2.1% drop weighed on the market, even though the tech giant reported stronger profit for the latest quarter than analysts expected.
 Investors may have been looking for it to raise its financial forecasts more, analysts suggested.

 The stock market broadly has been rising faster than corporate profits, which has raised criticism from skeptics that it's gotten too expensive.

-Super Micro Computer, which has been one of the biggest winners of the artificial-intelligence boom, tumbled 10.5% for the worst loss in the S&P 500 after telling U.S. regulators it needs more time to file its financial statements for the latest quarter, which ended in September.
+Super Micro Computer, which has been one of the biggest winners of the artificial-intelligence boom, tumbled 11.3% for one of the worst losses in the S&P 500 after telling U.S. regulators it needs more time to file its financial statements for the latest quarter, which ended in September.

 The server maker's stock has been struggling recently, particularly after Ernst & Young resigned as its public accounting firm.
 A special committee of the company's board has since said that a three-month investigation found "no evidence of fraud or misconduct on the part of management or the Board of Directors."